MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 For example, HTTP clients currently resolve only A and/or AAAA records for the origin hostname, learning only its IP addresses.
-If an HTTP client learns more about the origin before connecting, it may be able to upgrade "http" URLs to "https", enable HTTP/3 or Encrypted ClientHello, or switch to an operationally preferable endpoint.
+If an HTTP client learns more about the origin before connecting, it may be able to upgrade "http" URLs to "https", enable HTTP/3 or Encrypted ClientHello {{!ECH=I-D.ietf-tls-esni}}, or switch to an operationally preferable endpoint.
 It is highly desirable to minimize the number of round-trips and lookups required to learn this additional information.